n8jadams/smoothr/README.md

 * React 16.3.0 or higher
 * Support for `Object.assign` and `Promise` in Javascript
-* Any necessary polyfills for the [Web Animations API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Animations_API) (I had the best luck with [this one](https://github.com/wnda/web-animations-api-shiv), but [this one](https://github.com/web-animations/web-animations-js) may also be sufficient.)
+* Any necessary polyfills for the [Web Animations API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Animations_API) (I preffered [this one](https://github.com/wnda/web-animations-api-shiv), but you may need [this one](https://github.com/web-animations/web-animations-js).)

 ### Installation

 ```
-npm install smoothr
+$ npm install smoothr
 ```

 ## Minimal Example Usage